-In accordance with Section 8.2 of the Rules of the Board of Regents, all students who have completed the course of study leading to a Regents Exam have the right to be admitted to that exam.
-Students may not be barred from an exam for disciplinary reasons or because their achievement in a subject is considered unsatisfactory.
-In the case of a science Regents Exam, only students who have also met the laboratory requirement, which includes 1200 minutes of hands-on laboratory experience with satisfactory laboratory reports, may be admitted.
-(See also Credit by Exam later in this section.)
+In accordance with Section 8.2 of the Rules of the Board of Regents, all students who have completed the course of study leading to a Regents Examination have the right to be admitted to that examination.
+Students may not be barred from an examination for disciplinary reasons or because their achievement in a subject is considered unsatisfactory.
+In the case of a science Regents Examination, only students who have also met the laboratory requirement, which includes 1200 minutes of hands-on laboratory experience with satisfactory laboratory reports, may be admitted.
+(See also Credit by Examination below.)
+Once a student qualifies, through completion of course of study, to take a Regents Examination, that student is eligible to retake that examination.